AcreTrader

 What is AcreTrader and how does fractional farmland work?

 AcreTrader is a crowdfunding platform enabling accredited investors to purchase fractional ownership stakes in U.S. farmland through single-purpose LLCs.
-Investors buy membership interests representing direct farm ownership (typically $15K-$25K per farm) receiving quarterly crop income distributions and participating in land appreciation over 5-10 year holding periods.
+Investors buy membership interests representing direct farm ownership (typically $15K-$25K per farm), participate in land appreciation over 5-10 year holding periods, and may receive annual December cash distributions when farm income is available.
 Platform sources farms, conducts institutional due diligence (soil reports, operator vetting, water rights verification), and manages ongoing operations while investors receive passive farmland exposure with full tax benefits (depreciation, 1031 exchanges, estate planning advantages).

 What returns can investors expect from AcreTrader farmland?